jeffreycao1998/logistics-map/README.md

 ## Usage

 After running npm start in both the client and server folder, navigate to localhost:3000 in your browser.
 Press "Create" at the top right corner of the side bar which opens up a modal.
 Create a shipment by entering it's pickup and dropoff coordinates and also a short description of the shipment.
-Press create and after a brief moment, it should automatically zoom into/out far enough to see the entire route comfortably.
-If you want to edit or delete a shipment, hover over the appropriate card in the side bar.
+After pressing create, it should automatically target the map area to be able to visualize the entirety of the route.
+If you want to edit or delete a shipment, you can hover over the appropriate route card to trigger the specific action.

 ### Valid Coordinates

 #### Longitude: -180 to 180
 #### Latitude: -90 to 90

+# Demo

 #### Creating a shipment
 ![](https://github.com/jeffreycao1998/route-mapper/blob/master/documents/create-shipment.gif?raw=true)